A Traumatic Experience

 This blog post will discuss the provisions of an arrest under a warrant in Texas.

 In a future post on the Criminal Defense Blog, we will discuss Chapter 14, Arrest Without Warrant.
-Until then, you can review the text here.

 We hope this article will offer insight into what to expect if you or a loved one ever gets arrested.